MMMU-Pro: A More Robust Multi-discipline Multimodal Understanding Benchmark: Related Work

 \textbf{MLLM Benchmarks.} The rise of more advanced multimodal pre-training and instruction tuning has exposed the limitations of earlier benchmarks like VQA~\citep{VQA,goyal2017making}, OK-VQA~\citep{okvqa}, and MSCOCO~\citep{lin2014microsoft}, which no longer suffice to evaluate the full spectrum of LMMs capabilities.
 To address this, recent benchmarks such as LAMM~\citep{yin2023lamm}, LVLM-eHub~\citep{xu2023lvlm}, SEED~\citep{li2023seed}, MMBench~\citep{liu2023mmbench},CV-Bench~\citep{tong2024cambrian}, MM-Vet~\citep{yu2023mm}, Mantis~\citep{jiang2024mantis}, and BLINK~\citep{fu2024blink} have emerged, covering aspects from basic perception to hallucination detection~\citep{cui2023holistic,liu2023hallusionbench}.
 However, existing benchmarks often fall short in evaluating expert-level domain knowledge and complex reasoning~\citep{lu2023mathvista,zhang2024mathverse}.
 While MMMU~\citep{yue2024mmmu} made strides by incorporating multimodal, college-level questions, it still permits text-only models to find shortcuts~\citep{lu2023vim,zhang2024mathverse}.
-To overcome these limitations, we introduce MMMU-Pro, a more robust version specifically designed to better evaluate multimodal reasoning by eliminating text-only answerable questions, expanding candidate options, and introducing a vision-only input setting that mirrors real-world scenarios where text and images are naturally intertwined.
+To address these limitations, we introduce MMMU-Pro, a more robust benchmark that removes text-only answerable questions, expands candidate options, and includes a vision-only input setting to better reflect real-world multimodal scenarios.